Kotlin/kotlinx-knit/README.md

 The `knit.dir` must specify the relative path to the directory for the examples (note that it must end with `/`) and `knit.package` must specify the package name for the example files.
 The directory is usually marked as or located inside the project's test sources and gets compiled when the project is built.
-This way, `knit` tool helps to ensure that all the code in the documentation is syntactically correct and compiler without errors.
+This way, Knit tool helps to ensure that all the code in the documentation is syntactically correct and compiler without errors.

-In the markdown file knit collects together all the `kotlin` sources in the markdown that are surrounded by a triple backticks like this:
+In the markdown file Knit collects together all the `kotlin` sources in the markdown that are surrounded by a triple backticks like this:

     ```kotlin
     fun foo() {}
     ```

-The knit que to generate example source code is a markdown reference in round braces to the file that needs to be generated.
+The Knit que to generate example source code is a markdown reference in round braces to the file that needs to be generated.
 It must start with the value of `knit.dir` property (verbatim) followed by the example's file name, for example: